-Occlusion scenarios in KITTI and WOD are limited, which limits the evaluation of tracking methods on challenging tracking conditions.
-Thus, this work introduces a strategy for evaluating MOT methods on occlusion scenarios by simulating them from original datasets and using detectors.
-In this study, we generate simulated occlusion cases where detections for some targets have been detached from the original detections input to the tracker.
-This occurs when an object is occluded, losing observation of it for a specific period.
-The experiment setup is explained in Section~\ref{subsubsec:simulated_occ}, and the evaluation of the simulated occlusion scenarios is discussed in Section~\ref{subsubsec:simulated_occ_eval}.\\
+Occlusion scenarios in KITTI and WOD are limited, which constrains the evaluation of MOT methods under challenging tracking conditions.
+To address this limitation, this work introduces a strategy for evaluating MOT methods under occlusion by simulating occlusion events from the original datasets and detector outputs.
+Specifically, we generate simulated occlusion cases by temporarily removing detections of selected targets from the original detection inputs to the tracker, mimicking real occlusion events in which objects become unobservable for a predefined period.

+The experimental setup for simulating occlusions is described in Section~\ref{subsubsec:simulated_occ}, and the evaluation protocol for the simulated occlusion scenarios is presented in Section~\ref{subsubsec:simulated_occ_eval}.